Primary: Pre-Prep to Year 6

-Students in Years 5 and 6 have the opportunity to go on the China Tour where they visit the cities of Beijing and Jinan.
+Students in Years 5 - 8 have the opportunity to go on the China Tour where they visit the cities of Beijing and Jinan.
 The group visits two schools, Fang Cao Di Primary School and Shandong Normal University Primary School, where the students engage in formal assemblies, and lessons like calligraphy, paper cutting, and Kung Fu.
 The Clayfield students perform Australian songs or dances and other presentations.
 A busy cultural itinerary is undertaken during the eight-day study tour which includes iconic attractions such as the Great Wall, Tiananmen Square, Forbidden City and the Beijing Zoo and Aquarium.

 Primary School students and their families have assisted some charities through fund raising efforts.
 It is important for children to be aware of, develop empathy for and learn ways to help those not as fortunate as themselves.
 Some of the charities that have been supported include Genes for Jeans Day, RSPCA, Mater Little Miracles, Epilepsy Foundation and the Pyjama Foundation.